PBH is a severe complication of bariatric and other gastrointestinal surgeries

 Avexitide: Designed to Normalize Insulin Secretion

-In post-bariatric hypoglycemia, a typical carbohydrate loaded meal results in patients experiencing early nutrient sensing which triggers calcium stimulated GLP-1 secretion by intestinal L-cells.
-Post-prandial GLP-1 is increased 10-fold in PBH patients.
+In PBH, a typical carbohydrate loaded meal results in patients experiencing early nutrient sensing which triggers exaggerated GLP-1 secretion by intestinal L-cells.
+Post-prandial GLP-1 has been shown to be increased approximately 10-fold in PBH patients.
 GLP-1 circulates to the beta cells of the pancreas, leading to increased insulin secretion and lower systemic blood glucose levels.
 In patients suffering from PBH, the glucose lowering is severe, putting them at risk of seizures, altered mental status, loss of consciousness, cognitive dysfunction, disability, and death.
-Quality of life is severely diminished, and many PBH patients cannot care for themselves, work, drive, or be left alone.
-There is no effective treatment for severe hypoglycemia associated with bariatric surgery.
+Quality of life can be severely diminished, and many PBH patients cannot care for themselves, work, drive, or be left alone.
+There is no approved treatment for PBH.

 Avexitide clinical studies

-Four Phase 2 proof of concept clinical studies in 54 patients with severe Post-Bariatric Hypoglycemia have been completed with avexitide (below).
+Five proof of concept clinical studies in >70 patients with severe PBH have been completed with avexitide (below).

 Avexitide: Proof of Concept Demonstrated in Phase 2